muratk3n/thirdwave/en/tweets/2020/week25a.md

 ---

-♪♬ Bad boys .. bad boys ♪♬ .. watcha gonna doo?
+♪♬ Bad boys ..
+Bad boys ♪♬ ..
+Watcha gonna doo?
 Watcha gonna do when they come for you? ♪♬

 ---